tannerdolby/tannerdolby.com/src/writing/what-is-an-array.md

 JavaScript is a [prototype based](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Details_of_the_Object_Model#class-based_vs._prototype-based_languages), multi-paradigm, single threaded, dynamic language which supports object oriented, imperative, and declarative styles.

-The one difference between other OOP languages like Java or C++ and JavaScript, is the fact that JavaScript isn't class based, its prototype based and doesn't require explicit `class` usage to define objects.
+The one difference between other OOP languages like Java or C++ and JavaScript, is the fact that JavaScript isn't class based, it's prototype based and doesn't require explicit `class` usage to define objects.
 It uses prototype based object constructions.
 Within a prototype based language like JavaScript, the prototypical object is an object used as a template to get the initial properties for a new object.
 We can use [function declarations](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function), [class declarations](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#class_declarations) and [class expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#class_expressions) for defining a template for objects.

 Instead of defining a class declaration for every object like we would in Java: